VespoMC/MetaLauncher/README.md

 This software is proprietary and confidential.
-You may not copy, modify, decompile, distribute, or otherwise redistribute this Mod or any portion of its source code or assets, except where expressly permitted by the author in writing.
+You may not copy, modify, decompile, distribute, or otherwise redistribute this software or any portion of its source code or assets, except where expressly permitted by the author in writing.

-The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.```
+The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.

 Any unauthorized use, distribution, or modification of this software is strictly prohibited and may result in legal action.